prime31/Nez/README.md

 If you intend to use any of the built in Effects or PostProcessors you should also copy or link the DefaultContent/effects folder into your projects Content/nez/effects folder.
 Be sure to set the Build Action to Content and enable the "Copy to output directory" property so they get copied into your compiled game.

+If you are developing a mobile application you will need to enable touch input by calling `Input.touch.enableTouchSupport()`.

 Using Nez with FNA